 Supporting someone with a mental illness or addiction can be difficult, especially if your loved one is acutely ill and having trouble moving forward in their recovery.
 You want to help but you can’t do it for them.
 In some instances you’re afraid you’ll do something wrong and make things worse or will cause your relationship to break down.
 Your own energy can be drained by the experience of caring for someone as well as yourself.
 The fear and worry of what might happen is relentless.
 That’s why it is so important to take care of yourself when you are caring for a loved one.

-- Take time for you, especially if you are the primary support, such as when caring for a child, a spouse or a parent.
+• Take time for you, especially if you are the primary parent

-- Look for caregiver supports near you.
-Many communities have caregiver networks and counseling support groups.
+• Look for parental and family supports near you.
+Many communities have family resource networks and counseling support groups.

-- Master the basics: exercise, proper sleep and a nutritious diet, as well as time away from the stresses of caregiving to ensure your mental health permits you to support others.
+• Master the basics: exercise, proper sleep and a nutritious diet, as well as time away from the stresses of parenting to ensure your mental health permits you to support others.